 A Decade of ER Divergence with a Coordinated Referral System

 The Primary Care Coalition in Silver Spring, Maryland began the Emergency Department to Primary Care Connect Project (ED-PC Connect) in 2009 with the help of an award from the Emergency Room Diversion Grant from the Centers for Medicare and Medicaid Services with the help of the Maryland Department of Health and Mental Hygiene.
 The project reduces emergency room visits in Montgomery County by referring low-income uninsured and Medicaid-insured adults from hospital emergency departments to what they refer to as “safety-net clinics”, which provide patients with a medical home they can rely on and feel safe.
 By developing a coordinated referral system, PCC linked all five area hospital emergency departments in Montgomery County with four safety-net primary care clinics; three free-standing clinic organizations: Holy Cross Health Center, Mary’s Center, and Proyecto Salud and one mobile clinic: Mobile Medical Care.

 When it’s understood that many emergency department visits can be avoided- it signifies a greater health need of the surrounding community.
-Mobile health Clinics have shown to fill those needs by providing tailored and easily-accessible care at costs significantly lower than emergency departments.
+Mobile medical clinics reduce unnecessary emergency room visits by providing tailored and easily-accessible care at costs significantly lower than emergency departments.
 This not only frees up hospital resources for patients that actually require emergency care and reduces total healthcare expenditure − most importantly MHCs increase awareness and ultimately improve the overall health of the local community.